-An annual average of 3,000 m3 (reviewed annually) will be extracted from the
+An annual average of 3,000 m (reviewed annually) will be extracted from the to future assessments.

 Development of the Waikanae Floodplain Management Plan

 The Plan has taken five years to develop.
 Each step of the process is represented by a planning phase: